SaurabhZodex/RAG-Based-Chatbot/README.md

 This repository contains two implementations of Retrieval-Augmented Generation (RAG) pipelines using LangChain:

 1. **Simple RAG Pipeline**: A basic implementation of a RAG pipeline to demonstrate the core concepts of retrieval-augmented generation.
 2. **Advanced RAG Pipeline**: This is an enhanced version of the RAG pipeline with practical tips and tricks to improve retrieval, generation, and overall performance.
-It is demonstrated through a practical example of building a chatbot to assist with a large amount of data.
+This is demonstrated by a useful example of building a chatbot to assist with a large amount of data.

 ---